 VACUUM (without FULL) marks deleted and obsoleted data in tables and indexes for future reuse and reclaims space for re-use only if the space is at the end of the table and an exclusive table lock can be easily obtained.
 Unused space at the start or middle of a table remains as is.
 With heap tables, this form of the command can operate in parallel with normal reading and writing of the table, as an exclusive lock is not obtained.

 With append-optimized tables, VACUUM compacts a table by first vacuuming the indexes, then compacting each segment file in turn, and finally vacuuming auxiliary relations and updating statistics.
 On each segment, visible rows are copied from the current segment file to a new segment file, and then the current segment file is scheduled to be dropped and the new segment file is made available.
 Plain VACUUM of an append-optimized table allows scans, inserts, deletes, and updates of the table while a segment file is compacted.
-However, an Access Exclusive lock is taken briefly to drop the current segment file and activate the new segment file.

 When VERBOSE is specified, VACUUM emits progress messages to indicate which table is currently being processed.
 Various statistics about the tables are printed as well.

 - Selects a full vacuum, which may reclaim more space, but takes much longer and exclusively locks the table.

 - Specifying FREEZE is equivalent to performing VACUUM with the vacuum_freeze_min_age server configuration parameter set to zero.
 See Server Configuration Parameters for more about vacuum_freeze_min_age.

 - Prints a detailed vacuum activity report for each table.